rdeneau/formation-fsharp/en/fsharp-training-04-option-result.md

 A.k.a `Maybe` *(Haskell),* `Optional` *(Java 8)*

-Models the absence of value
+Models the absence of a value
 → Defined as a union with 2 *cases*

 ```fsharp